 - The median donor gives to WaterGrass a little less frequently than once a year.
 (Good reason to ask for donations more often.)

-But recently we’ve been too busy developing new features to really dig into the data, and so we’re delighted to announce that Dr. Phani Kidampi of the University of New Hampshire is interested.
-He’d like the graduate students in the UNH Business School’s Data Sciences capstone program to analyze the anonymized, aggregated records of individual donations (not grants or fees) of WaterGrass groups for which we have 3+ years of records.
+But recently we’ve been too busy developing new features to really dig into the data, and so we’re delighted to announce that Dr. Phani Kidampi of the University of New Hampshire and his data science graduate students are interested.
+As their capstone program, the four students will analyze the anonymized, aggregated records of individual donations (not grants or fees) of WaterGrass groups for which we have 3+ years of records.

 This is a wonderful chance for some rigorous analysis of granular data about donations and volunteering.
 Our data extends back an average of 7 years for our organizations, and the total data set comprises some quarter of a million donations and contributions of volunteer hours.